Retirement & Layup Care

 Layup Care

-Close by is the Northwest Laminitis Center, specialists in treating laminitic and foundered horses and in educating veterinarians, farriers and horseowners.
 Equine massage, T-Touch, and other alternative therapy treatments such as iontophoresis, infra-red light, micro currents and acupuncture, are also available by local certified equine therapists.

 We use the following professional services in the care of horses at Nodaway Farm: